misan/dcservo/README.md

 ![Screenshot](http://i.imgur.com/3c8WySu.png "Tuning tool")

 #trapezoidal motion profile
-I reckon the evolution of this project is to offload motion profile generation off main processor.
+I reckon the evolution of this project is to offload motion profile generation off from main processor.
 In order to do that firmware needs to be able to achieve motion in a controlled way (which is key for joint axis movement).
 The first and simpler idea is to use a trapezoidal motion pattern.

 New commands have been added for this feature:
 ```